ZeratuuLL/Reinforcement-Learning/Continuous Control/DDPG/Readme.md

   * I don't think that works.
 The two critics get close (within 1% error) within 10 episodes.
 And the learning is ruined.
 So I think this is not a good idea.
 But the actors is always learning, which is great!
 What's more, I found that the critics are actually both learning but close to each other.
 But sometimes they give negative estimates. **Learning rate set back (0.01 --> 0.0001) an set tau (soft update parameter) smaller (0.001 --> 0.0001)**

   * This destroy the learning process...
 Turning the tau back **(0.0001 --> 0.001)** It's learning again.
 BTW **(lr=tau=0.001)** is unstable, I have seen it succeeded as well as failed.
 This time it seems good.
-The local and target networks are somehow different not. **Next: do not initialize local and target networks with same weights.**
+The local and target networks are somehow different not. **Next: force the critic target network to output none-negative values**

-  * Now my connection to server is down.
-Waiting for updates.
+  * This makes the critics predict positive values within 5 episodes, which is good.
+The actors are still going to the margins, but much slower.
+Not the problems should be with the critics.
+I noticed that the prediction values of both critics are always increasing.
+Is that increasing too slow that my agent fails to learn? **Next: do not initialize local and target networks with same weights.**